Maritime tax schemes

 Strengthening the Dutch maritime cluster through Dutch seafarers moving on to shore-based positions after their careers on board.

-Random deprications
+Random deprecations

-However, this advantage is temporary, as no further depreciation can be claimed once the ship has been fully depreciated for tax purposes.
+However, this fiscal advantage is temporary, as no further depreciation can be claimed once the ship has been fully depreciated for tax purposes.
 As a result, the fiscal profit increases after full depreciation, meaning the shipowner will have to pay more tax from that point onward.

 The arbitrary depreciation of seagoing ships complements the tonnage tax regime.
-Shipowners who are subject to tax in the Netherlands but cannot use the tonnage tax regime can still benefit from this scheme, providing them with a temporary liquidity advantage.
+Shipowners who are subject to tax in the Netherlands but cannot use the tonnage tax regime can still benefit from this scheme, providing them with a temporary financial advantage.

 How should we solve it?